We take Privacy very seriously at KPMG.

 Adobe also provides a range of opt-out options for Adobe Analytics.

 Some of our websites and services may include functionality to enable information sharing via third party social media applications, such as the Facebook Like button and Twitter widget.
 These social media applications may collect and use information regarding your use of our websites.
 Any personal information that you provide via such social media applications may be collected and used by members of that social media application separate to us and are subject to the privacy policies of the relevant companies that provide the applications.
 We do not have control over, or responsibility for, those companies or their use of your information.

 Any personal information that you provide on any KPMG social media feature may be shared with other users of that social media feature (unless otherwise stated at the point of collection), over whom we may have limited or no control.

 KPMG is a member firm of the KPMG network, which has over 150 independent member firms globally that are affiliated with the KPMG International Co-operative.
 For a list of where our member firms are located, see KPMG's global locations - https://home.kpmg/xx/en/home/about/offices.html.

 We understand the importance of protecting the privacy of children, especially in an online environment.
 In particular, our websites are not intentionally designed for, or directed at, children under the age of 13.

 It is our policy to never knowingly collect or maintain information about any person under the age of 13, except as part of a specific engagement to provide services which necessitates such personal information be collected, for the purposes of ensuring compliance with our auditor independence policies, or as otherwise required by law.

-If you wish to make a complaint to KPMG about our handling of your personal information, you can contact KPMG Australia’s Privacy Liaison as set out in 'How to contact us'.
+You can notify us of any complaint you may have about our handling of your personal information via 'How to contact us'.
 Following your initial contact, you will be asked to set out the details of your complaint in writing in a form provided.